SaintRyoh/rabbithole/README.md

 - [The Vision of Rabbithole (Planned Features)](#the-vision-of-rabbithole-planned-features)

 ## About Rabbithole
-A _revolutionary_ window manager that takes productivity to a _**whole new dimension**_ (quite literally).
-Rabbithole is not just another window manager—it is a dynamic, fluid, and interactive environment that challenges conventional paradigms of window management.
+A _revolutionary_ kind of window manager that takes productivity to a _**whole new dimension**_ (quite literally).
+Rabbithole is not just another window manager—it is a dynamic, fluid, and interactive environment that challenges conventional paradigms of what a WM is for.
 It breathes life into your workspace and transforms the way you interact with your computer.
+It can also act as a full drop-in replacement for the window manager of your favorite Desktop Environment (DE) and reap all of the combined benefits.

 Built on the robust **Awesome WM framework**, Rabbithole embraces the philosophy of dynamic workspaces.
 It allows you to nest virtual workspaces and add or remove displays on-the-fly.
 With Rabbithole, you don't adjust to your workspace, your workspace adjusts to _you_.